aws-solutions-library-samples/aws-insurancelake-etl/docs/loading_data.md

 You can land your data in the Collect S3 bucket through:

 - The [S3 Console](http://console.aws.amazon.com/s3), which can be used to create folders and drag and drop files.
-- AWS SDKs or REpresentational State Transfer (REST) Application Programming Interfaces (APIs), which can be used to embed file copying into workflows and applications.
+- AWS SDKs or REST APIs, which can be used to embed file copying into workflows and applications.
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), which can copy objects from local machines or through scripts with a full path.
 - [AWS Transfer Family](https://docs.aws.amazon.com/transfer/latest/userguide/what-is-aws-transfer-family.html), which can receive data through an SFTP endpoint.
 - [AWS Database Migration Service (DMS)](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html), which can [use S3 as a target](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.S3.html).